-Pallet tables can be opened in Tables, Editor, and Program Run operating modes.
-In Editor and Program Run operating modes, the control opens the pallet table in the Job list workspace instead of as a table.
+Pallet tables can be opened in the Tables, Editor, and Program Run operating modes.
+In the Editor and Program Run operating modes, the control opens the pallet table in the Job list workspace and not as a table.

 The machine manufacturer defines a prototype for the pallet table.
 When you create a new pallet table, the control will copy this prototype.
 This means that the pallet table on your control might not contain all possible parameters.